-This document provides organizations that are developing a PACE program with an overview of the PACE operating experience and important points to be considered prior to developing a PACE program.
+PACE in Your Community: Operating Experience and Critical Success Factors provides organizations that are developing a PACE program with an overview of the PACE operating experience and important points to be considered prior to developing a PACE program.
 The document summarizes the cumulative body of experience regarding the six critical success factors for PACE and key considerations that should be evaluated in a market area.
 At the end of the process of information-gathering, it is recommended that a PACE market and financial feasibility study be conducted prior to beginning the development of a PACE program.
 A list of important resources is included in the document to assist with the steps in developing a PACE program.

 Assessing the needs of your community will help to determine if there is adequate demand to support a new PACE program and will lay the foundation for establishing referral networks that will help the program build census, contract for services to meet PACE participant needs, and foster public support.
 In addition, consideration of internal and external factors that will determine the success of a PACE program is applied to the development of a business plan, which is the basis for the organization to make a formal decision on whether to move forward with developing a new program.

 A decision to move forward with a new PACE program will require the completion of two PACE Provider Applications that are available from the Centers of Medicare and Medicaid Services (CMS), a PACE Provider application and a PACE Part D Provider Application.
 A prospective PACE sponsoring organization will need to work with state and federal agencies, internal and external funding sources, community organizations and health care providers to assemble an operational PACE program.